Semantic Similarity Loss for Neural Source Code Summarization: Experiment

 \subsection{Metrics}

 We use the metrics METEOR, USE, and BLEU.
-BLEU by~\citet{papineni2002bleu} is an n-gram based text similarity metric used for over twenty years in several areas of research including code summarization.
-METEOR by~\citet{banerjee2005meteor} updates the idea of BLEU to include the semantic similarity of each word.
-METEOR is preferred to BLEU for code summarization in light of recent evidence finding that METEOR is more correlated to human judgment~\citep{haque2022semantic, roy2021reassessing}.
-USE is the semantic similarity metric proposed by~\citet{haque2022semantic} that is the basis for our semantic similarity loss functions, described in Section~\ref{sec:background}.
+BLEU by Papineni et al.~\cite{papineni2002bleu} is an n-gram based text similarity metric used for over twenty years in several areas of research including code summarization.
+METEOR by Banerjee and Lavie~\cite{banerjee2005meteor} updates the idea of BLEU to include the semantic similarity of each word.
+METEOR is preferred to BLEU for code summarization in light of recent evidence finding that METEOR is more correlated to human judgment~\cite{haque2022semantic, roy2021reassessing}.
+USE is the semantic similarity metric proposed by Haque et al.~\cite{haque2022semantic} that is the basis for our semantic similarity loss functions, described in Section~\ref{sec:background}.

-We calculated statistical significance using a paired t-test for METEOR and USE between { \texttt{use-seq}} and the baselines for each code summarization technique, using the procedure suggested by~\citet{roy2021reassessing} for code summarization.
-However, we do not calculate statistical tests for BLEU because BLEU is a corpus-level metric and not considered reliable when calculated at sentence-level~\citep{papineni2002bleu}.
-Space limitations prevent us from printing full results in this document, so we report when the test was not significant at the $p>0.05$ level with an asterisk in Figure~\ref{tab:rqoneresults}.
+We calculated statistical significance using a paired t-test for METEOR and USE between { \texttt{use-seq}} and the baselines for each code summarization technique, using the procedure suggested by Roy et al.~\cite{roy2021reassessing} for code summarization.
+However, we do not calculate statistical tests for BLEU because BLEU is a corpus-level metric and not considered reliable when calculated at sentence-level~\cite{papineni2002bleu}.
+Space limitations prevent us from printing full results in this document, so we report when the test was not significant at the $p>0.05$ level with an asterisk in Table~\ref{tab:rqoneresults}.